Casehero

 Each maintenance person had their own set of solutions to fix the abnormality of the machines.
 Maintenance was an “art”.
 Operators used to ‘tweak’ machines based on their own experience to deliver quality.

-There was a tendency to keep machine utilization at the highest, and therefore the operators allowed defects to actually happen before shutting down the lines.
+There was a tendency to keep machine utilization at the highest, and therefore, the operators allowed defects to actually happen before shutting down the lines.

-There was some initial success to demonstrate the principles of SPC at Polaroid.
-In 1981, mechanical engineers and maintenance personnel would used to bring each machine back to ‘target specifications’, rather than fixing it in the shortest time (so line utilization isn’t affected).
+There was some initial success in demonstrating the principles of SPC at Polaroid.
+In 1981, mechanical engineers and maintenance personnel used to bring each machine back to ‘target specifications’ rather than fixing it in the shortest time (so line utilization isn’t affected).
 The baselining effect was that the yield rose up.
-However, traditional process control measures and analyses continued to be done by process engineering technicians without the support of other departments like engineering, maintenance, and quality control.

-If the production operators were uncertain of the quality, they would send it off to QC auditors, with the belief that QC auditors will be able to catch defects and make a decision to reject the lot.
+If the production operators were uncertain of the quality, they would send it off to QC auditors, with the belief that QC auditors would be able to catch defects and make a decision to reject the lot.

 The 125-member team of QC inspectors was…